 Welcome to the Society of Technical Analysts

 The STA is a not-for-profit organisation which is dedicated to the promotion and understanding of technical analysis and its role within behavioural finance as a vital investment tool.
 We aim to educate the public, the investment community and our members, in the theory, practice and application of technical analysis.
 Our commitment is to raise professional standards and ethics globally.

-Founded in the late 1960s as ACTA (the Association of Chart and Technical Analysts), we are the oldest such organisation in the world.
+Founded in 1968 as ACTA (the Association of Chart and Technical Analysts), we are the oldest such organisation in the world.
 ACTA changed to the Society of Technical Analysts (STA), a company limited by guarantee, in 1986.

 The STA was one of the founder members of IFTA, the International Federation of Technical Analysts, and to this day serves on its board.